 Walk among 42 life-sized bronze statues of the 39 delegates who signed the Constitution and the three dissenters.
 PLEASE NOTE: Signers’ Hall is currently closed for renovations and will reopen in late fall 2014.

-The museum welcomes visitors seven days a week (except Thanksgiving and Christmas Day), Monday - Friday from 9:30 a.m. to 5 p.m., Saturday from 9:30 a.m. to 6 p.m. and Sunday from noon to 5 p.m.
+The museum welcomes visitors seven days a week (except Thanksgiving, Christmas Day, and New Year's Day), Monday - Friday from 9:30 a.m. to 5 p.m., Saturday from 9:30 a.m. to 6 p.m. and Sunday from noon to 5 p.m.

 Photography and video of any kind are prohibited in the museum exhibit areas, with the exception of Signers’ Hall.